SLAAC and DHCPv6

 - Stateful DHCPv6 – Use of DHCPv6 Server Only

-The RA message specifies the above three option for the client to obtain an IPv6 address but the client computer doesn’t need to choose one of the above messages.
+The RA message specifies the above three options for the client to obtain an IPv6 address, but the client computer doesn’t need to choose one of them.
 The client computer can ignore the RA message and use the services of a DHCPv6 server exclusively.

-Duplicate Address Detection (DAD) on any unicast address as well as address configured with SLAAC and DHCPv6 is recommended in RFC 4861.
-It ensures that all configured IPv6 addresses to be unique on the particular subnet.
+RFC 4861 recommends detecting Duplicate Addresses (DAD) on any unicast address and address configured with SLAAC and DHCPv6.
+This ensures that all configured IPv6 addresses are unique on the particular subnet.

 SLAAC Option

 It is the default option on Cisco routers.
-The M flag and the O flag value is set to 0 in the RA, for this option.
+The M flag and the O flag value are set to 0 in the RA for this option.
 It simplifies IPv6 address management by providing plug-and-play IP connectivity without manual configuration of hosts.
-It enables an IPv6 client to create its IPv6 addresses using a combination of locally available information and information advertised by routers through RA message.
+It enables an IPv6 client to create its IPv6 addresses using a combination of locally available information and information advertised by routers through an RA message.

 In the SLAAC option, the client uses the information in the RA message exclusively.
-The information in the RA message includes a prefix, prefix-length, DNS server, Maximum Transmission Unit, and default gateway.
-The client not using any information from the DHCPv6 server.
-The IPv6 global unicast address is created by combining the advertised link-local prefix (first 64 bits) with the interface identifier (last 64 bits).
+The information in the RA message includes a prefix, prefix length, DNS server, Maximum Transmission Unit, and default gateway.
+The client does not use any information from the DHCPv6 server.
+The IPv6 global unicast address combines the advertised link-local prefix (first 64 bits) with the interface identifier (last 64 bits).

-The RA option is configured on an individual interface of a router.
-If it is configured with other option e.g. stateless DHCPv6 or stateful DHCPv6.
-To re-configure, an interface for SLAAC, the M flag and O flags require to reset to initial values of 0.
+The RA option is configured on an individual router interface.
+If it is configured with other options, e.g., stateless DHCPv6 or stateful DHCPv6.
+To re-configure an interface for SLAAC, the M flag, and O flags are required to reset to initial values of 0.
 The configuration command is the following:

 Router(config-if)# no ipv6 nd managed-config-flag